Aantrreksh/sql-query/sqlref/sql_reference.md

 <object alt="syntax diagram for alter table drop location command"  data="./diagrams/hiveMetaindexDropLocationCommand-08d214c4d83dd2a4748b90d1a98ff52b.svg" ></object>

-With this command you can drop a location for the specified table.
+With this command, you can drop a location for the specified table.
 Use this command if the index metadata is to be fetched from the base location.
 The metadata for the index that is stored in {{site.data.keyword.cos_short}} is not dropped and must be cleaned up manually.

 ```sql
 -- set the index location for the table CUSTOMERS_PARTITIONED